RolandJuno/Lisa_Breakout/README.md

 ### -5V Rail

+Choose one of the following power sources.
+Don't jumper both power sources.

-If you use an ATX power supply that provies -5V (20 pin variety typically do), you can opt to NOT install the 7905 and the two caps on either side.
+- If you use an ATX power supply that provies -5V (20 pin variety typically do), you can opt to NOT install the 7905 and the two caps on either side.
 Jumper the right two pins of JP1 (ATX).

-If you use an ATX power supply that does not provide -5V (24 pins typically do not), you should install the 7905 regulator and the two caps on either side.
+- If you use an ATX power supply that does not provide -5V (24 pins typically do not), you should install the 7905 regulator and the two caps on either side.
 Jumper the left two pins of JP1 (7905).
 NOTE: The silkscreen for the 7905 regulator should be spun 180 around (text on the chip should face the keyboard connectors)

 ### Keyboard

+Choose one of the following keyboard types.
+Don't plug in a Lisa keyboard when you're using the Mac keyboard converter.

-If you have a Lisa keyboard, you can omit the 4P4C telephone jack, the Arduino Pro Micro, and the two its two buttons (KB RESET and KB MODE).
+- If you have a Lisa keyboard, you can omit the 4P4C telephone jack, the Arduino Pro Micro, and the two its two buttons (KB RESET and KB MODE).
 Install the 1/4" input jack and plug your keyboard in (while the system power is unplugged!)

-If you have a Mac M0110A keyboard, you can omit the 1/4" input jack.
+- If you have a Mac M0110A keyboard, you can omit the 1/4" input jack.
 Install the 4P4C telephone jack, the Arduino Pro Micro, and its two buttons (KB RESET and KB MODE).
 I suggest installing the Arduino Pro Micro in a standard 24 pin DIP socket.
 The configuration solder pads are already jumpered to defaults of using a standard Mac coil cable (not a telephone cable) and a US layout.
 Flash the Arduino with [Warmech's M0110 Mac Keyboard to Lisa Adapter](https://github.com/warmech/m0110-to-lisa-keyboard-adapter)

 ## BOM